The number of tangencies between two families of curves: Introduction

 All curves considered in this paper are \emph{simple} and planar, i.e., each is the image of an injective continuous function from an (open or closed) interval into the plane, also known as a Jordan arc.

 For simplicity, we assume that any two curves intersect in a finite number of points, and that no three curves intersect in the same point.
 An intersection point $p$ of two curves is a \emph{crossing} point if there is a Jordan region $D$ which contains $p$ but no other intersection point of these two curves in its interior, each curve intersects the boundary of $D$ at exactly two points, and in the cyclic order of these four points no two consecutive points belong to the same curve.
 We say that two curves \emph{touch} each other at a \emph{tangency} point $p$ if both of them contain $p$ in their relative interior, $p$ is their only intersection point, and $p$ is not a crossing point.
 A family of curves is \emph{at most $t$-intersecting} if every pair of curves intersects in at most $t$ points.
-Note that apart from the $t$-intersecting condition (which we do not study in this paper), when counting tangencies it makes no difference whether we consider curves or Jordan regions, so our results also hold when each of the two families consist of disjoint Jordan regions.
+Note that without the $t$-intersecting condition (which in this paper we do not require when studying tangencies among two families), when counting tangencies, it makes no difference whether we consider curves or Jordan regions, so our results also hold when each of the two families consist of disjoint Jordan regions.